Long Stay D Visa Ireland - Apply with Expert Support

 If you are in the process of applying for a long stay ‘D’ visa, contact Total Law for assistance.
 Speak to one of our expert immigration advisers today.
 Call +1 844 290 6312 or use the online contact form to get in touch regarding your visa application.

 A long stay ‘D’ visa is a travel document that gives the holder permission to travel to Ireland from a foreign country and stay for longer than 90 days.
 You can apply for a long stay ‘D’ visa online with the Irish Department of Foreign Affairs.
 This visa category allows you to visit Ireland for an extended period of time for a variety of reasons.
 You may need a long-stay visa if you are planning to visit family members or friends, study, work, or simply reside in Ireland for a long period of time.
-Visa holders will also need to register their details with an immigration officer at a local Garda office as long stays in Ireland require a registration certificate for non-EEA nationals.
+After arriving in Ireland, D visa holders must register their permission with Immigration Service Delivery (ISD) within 90 days.
+Successful registration results in the issue of an Irish Residence Permit (IRP) card, which confirms your legal status and stamp category in Ireland.

 Foreign nationals are required to meet certain eligibility requirements in order to apply.
 Long stay visa requirements include: